onedata/onedata-documentation/doc/using_onedata/metadata.md

 Function used by spatial views is called as a *spatial* in Couchbase documentation.
 For simplicity, in this documentation, the *mapping* name will be used for both terms, as they must comply to the same rules (with one exception, emphasised below).

-In order to create an index, it is necessary to write a simple Javascript mapping function.
+In order to create a view, it is necessary to write a simple Javascript mapping function.
 It will be used to map the data stored in the document to the value which should be indexed.
 Mapping is performed by using `emit()` function.
 Each call to `emit()` results in a new row of data in the view result.
 More info on mapping functions concepts can be found [here](https://docs.couchbase.com/server/5.5/views/views-writing-map.html).

-In Onedata indexes API, the mapping function submitted by the user is wrapped inside additional Javascript code, in order to comply with Couchbase API.
+In Onedata views API, the mapping function submitted by the user is wrapped inside additional Javascript code, in order to comply with Couchbase API.

 The mapping function should accept 4 arguments: